Tbergius/project-two-thomas/README.md

 ![Resonsive site image](docs/HP-amiresponsive.png)

-The live link can be found here - [https://tbergius.github.io/project-two-thomas/] (https://tbergius.github.io/project-two-thomas/)
+The live link can be found here - [Link to live site](https://tbergius.github.io/project-two-thomas/)

 ## 1. Purpose of the project